 Landsat TM and ETM+ data are the most widely used sources of remotely sensed imagery for forest biomass estimation.
 Numerous studies have generated stand attributes from LIDAR data, and then used these attributes as input for allometric biomass equations.
-Other studies have explored the integration of multispectral, LIDAR and RADAR data for biomass estimation, often using a combination of spectral response, image texture and backscatter as additional variables in multivariate regression models.
+Other studies have explored the integration of LIDAR and RADAR data for biomass estimation.

-GIS-based modelling using ancillary data exclusively, such as climate normals, precipitation data, topography, and vegetation zones is another approach to biomass estimation.
+GIS-based modeling using ancillary data exclusively, such as climate normals, precipitation data, topography, and vegetation zones is another approach to biomass estimation.
 Some studies have also used geostatistical approaches (i.e., kriging) to generate spatially explicit maps of AGB from field plots, or to improve upon existing biomass estimation.
 More commonly, GIS is used as the mechanism for integrating multiple data sources for biomass estimation (e.g., forest inventory and remotely sensed data).
-For example, MODIS, JERS-1, QuickSCAT, SRTM, climate and vegetation data have been combined to model forest AGB in the AmazonBasin.
+For example, MODIS, JERS-1, QuickSCAT, SRTM, climate and vegetation data have been combined to model forest AGB in the Amazon Basin.